-- Ask rhetorical questions that you answer in the course of the presentation - preferably three to five in a row.
-"Why do you think ours has Company achieved such high profits in the past?
-Can we rest on these laurels?
+- Ask rhetorical questions that you answer yourself during the presentation - ideally three to five in a row.
+"Why do you think our company has made such high profits in the past?
+Can we rest on those laurels?
 What else could we improve? "

 - Put on the beginning a very short, visible effect for all, such as a sketch, slides, a short film, a cartoon or your product.

 Why rhetoric is needed: Not every listener listens patiently and interested in your comments and constructively supports the presentation with factual contributions.
 Unfortunately, there are always those who intervene, they want to poke questions, for fun to criticize the joy or to profile themselves.
 Make nevertheless a good figure, by the situation spontaneously correctly estimate and counter quick-witted.